Fatty Fish List

 Found in vegetable oils, nuts, seeds, and fish meat

-2) Saturated (animal fats) – Our body needs them to function properly, but they should make up only a small part of all the fats we consume.
+2) Saturated (animal fats) – Our body needs them to function properly, but they should make up only a small part of our fats.

 Found in red meat, dairy products, coconut, and palm oil